There are more than a handful of cautionary tales on the internet when it comes to ERP implementation

 .
 The reality is that this type of software project is long, complicated, and expensive.
 But there are tens of thousands of companies successfully using ERP in this country, so clearly there is a way to implement a successful ERP project.

 First and foremost, there is no such thing as a “flawless” implementation, and you should be skeptical of anyone who says otherwise.
 Projects this large are bound to encounter hiccups and speed bumps along the way.
 An occasional speed bump is manageable.
 Having to repeatedly climb Mt.
 Everest just to implement a new system isn’t.
 The goal of this blog is to help you turn those mountains into molehills

 This seems like an obvious step, but a lot of companies that experience a failed ERP implementation don’t really take the time to fully invest in this process.
-A CFO might suggest (insist) upon using a software they were familiar with at an old job or he team heading up the project is a small group that doesn’t consult the end users.
-This is extremely common, and is a recipe for disastrous results.
+A CFO might suggest (insist) upon using software they were familiar with at an old job or the team heading up the project is a small group that doesn’t consult the end-users.
+This is extremely common and is a recipe for disastrous results.

 Whether you are looking to implement your first ERP system or looking to upgrade an old legacy system, understanding the entire implementation process can be the difference between success and failure.
-For more information about the Business Process Assessment you can download thisfree e-Book or you can call The Attivo Group at 877-428-8486.
+For more information about the Business Process Assessment, you can call The Attivo Group at 877-428-8486.